Folkestone Groomers Directory

 • Higher grooming costs - More frequent professional maintenance required

-• Reduced stripping responsiveness - Long-term clipping makes future Hand-Stripping more difficult
+• Reduced stripping responsiveness - Long-term clipping makes future hand-stripping more difficult

 If odour appears between grooms, a gentle bath with appropriate shampoo and thorough drying usually resolves it.
 Focus extra attention on high-friction areas like behind the ears and under the legs.